trebonius0/Phototo/README.md

 # Phototo

-Phototo aims Pix is be a self-hosted photo gallery, accessible through a **responsive WebUI**.
+Phototo aims to be a self-hosted photo gallery, accessible through a **responsive WebUI**.

 Give to Phototo a picture folder and it will index it, using the file system hierarchy.